Report: David Bossie Tests Positive for Coronavirus

-David Bossie, the veteran conservative operative who reportedly will lead the Trump campaign’s legal challenges contesting the results of the 2020 presidential election, has tested positive for the Wuhan coronavirus, according to Bloomberg News.
+David Bossie, the veteran conservative operative who reportedly will lead the Trump campaign’s legal challenges contesting the results of the 2020 presidential election in key battleground states, has tested positive for the Wuhan coronavirus, according to Bloomberg News.

 BREAKING: Trump outside adviser David Bossie tested positive for coronavirus on Sunday, sources tell me.